-In this section, we consider some central puzzles that arise from trying to fit colors into scientific accounts of the world.
+One of the most important reasons is that color raises serious metaphysical issues, concerning the nature both of physical reality and of the mind.
+Among these issues are questions concerning whether color is part of a mind-independent reality, and what account we can give of experiences of color.
+These issues have been, and continue to be, inextricably linked with important epistemological and semantic issues.
+1. In this section, we consider some central puzzles that arise from trying to fit colors into scientific accounts of the world.
 1.1 A Problem with Color The visual world, the world as we see it, is a world populated by colored objects.
 One of the major problems with color has to do with fitting what we seem to know about colors into what science, particularly physics, tells us about physical bodies and their qualities.

+If you like this you might also like Logoshi.com, my logo generator All Tools.
 Color Scheme Designer 3.
 Color Hunter.
 ColoRotate.
 Color Tools for Webmasters, Web Designers & CSS Geeks at ColorTools.Net.
 CoolTools Drawing Painting.
 Color Trends + Palettes.
 Gradient Image Generator.
 How To Use Color To Enhance Your Designs.

 People are physically, psychologically, and socially influenced by color.

 Color has been found to have connections to health and it can help set the mood through which your designs are seen.
 Color communicates meaning and so we need to be conscious of what meaning we’re conveying when we choose to use one color over another.
 It’s not enough for a designer to use a color simply because he or she likes that color.
 Color is a tool in the designer’s toolbox much the same as a grid or whitespace and it’s important to understand how to use that tool.
 Kuler.
 Online Color Scheme Generator.
 Web Help: Color Palette Generator.

 I use photoshop’s eyedropper tool to pull color profiles from images, but I know that not everyone has photoshop…and even if you do, you might just fall in love with this Color Palette Generator (found via Nicole Tattersall) because it will do all the work for you.

 Simply insert the direct image link and presto-change-o before your eyes will appear a lovely little color palette for you to use it whatever inspiring way you’d like.
 Have fun!
 Here’s how it works: Open image page (images must be hosted online (such as flickr, blogs, etc.) for this program to work)Right-click the imageSelect “View Image”Select and copy the URL at the top of the screen (this should look like a link that ends with .jpg)Copy and paste this link into the proper section on the Color Palette Generator site and click the “Color-palette-ify” button.Ta-daa!

 Note: If you are using images on flickr or another site they may be copyright protected and therefore will not show up when you follow the steps above. xox Ez.
 What Color is this? in 9 languages.
 I've always wanted to re-do some of the scientific studies of the past, like the World Color Survey.